moali811/Airbnb-Alchemy_Unraveling-NYC-Rental-Tapestry/README.md

 Whether you're a host dreaming of higher bookings or a traveler in search of the ultimate NYC experience, our analysis is your passport to the perfect stay.
 Dive in, explore, and let your NYC adventure begin – the city that never sleeps awaits your unique touch!
 <br><br>

-*Note:* For a deeper dive into the magic, head to our repository for the full immersive experience! 🚀🗽
+*Note:* For a deeper dive into the magic, head to my [repository](https://github.com/moali811?tab=repositories) for the full immersive experience! 🚀🗽
 <br><br>
 <br><br>